How to become an IT consultant and start your business

 These details should be established with your IT consultant business plan before you take on your first client.
 Learn more with Insureon’s article on how to start an IT business.

 Once you’ve established expenses and put together a budget, you need to determine your salary.
-According to PayScale, the average IT consultant salary is $81,074.
-The website also lists an IT consultant hourly rate at $32.15.
+According to PayScale, the average IT consultant salary in 2023 is $83,559.
+The website also lists an IT consultant hourly rate at $32.61.
 Your rate could be higher or lower, depending on expenses, the services you provide, and the cost of living in your market.